ibm-cloud-docs/solution-tutorials/openshift-microservices.md

 ### Initialize a Cloud Shell
 {: #openshift-microservices-3}

-The [{{site.data.keyword.openshiftshort}} Container Platform CLI](https://docs.openshift.com/container-platform/4.9/cli_reference/openshift_cli/getting-started-cli.html) exposes commands for managing your applications, as well as lower level tools to interact with each component of your system.
+The [{{site.data.keyword.redhat_openshift_notm}} Container Platform CLI](https://docs.openshift.com/container-platform/4.9/cli_reference/openshift_cli/getting-started-cli.html) exposes commands for managing your applications, as well as lower level tools to interact with each component of your system.
 The CLI is available using the `oc` command.

 To avoid installing the command line tools, the recommended approach is to use the {{site.data.keyword.cloud-shell_notm}}.